Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity: Implementation of the numerical method

 \subsection{Regularization}

 Regularizing the equations of motion for two bodies (or more) in a close encounter improves computational performance and accuracy.
 The main reason to introduce regularization, however, is to prevent a devision by zero for extremely close approaches between particles \citep{KS1965,1999MNRAS.310..745M}.
-Regularizing the post-Newtonian expressions is harder than the regular Newtonian case because of the velocity dependency in the acceleration \citep{2006MNRAS.372..219M,2008AJ....135.2398M}.

-Here we derive the regularized equations of motion in post-Newtonian few-body encounters using quaternions \citep{waldvogel2006quaternions}, but we start with a brief overview on quaternions.
+Regularizing the post-Newtonian expressions is harder than the regular Newtonian case because of the velocity dependence on the acceleration \citep{2006MNRAS.372..219M,2008AJ....135.2398M}.
+Here we derive the regularized equations of motion in post-Newtonian few-body encounters using quaternions \citep{waldvogel2006quaternions}, but we start with a brief overview on quaternions